Also known as: Budd-Chiari syndrome and Hepatic veno-occlusive disease

 Most often, it is caused by conditions that make blood clots more likely to form, including:

-Hepatic vein obstruction is the most common cause of Budd-Chiari syndrome.
+Hepatic vein blockage is the most common cause of Budd-Chiari syndrome.

 Treatment varies, depending on the cause of the blockage.